 We descended only 1 to 2m below the surface, and the icy blue halo show started.
 The first moments of the dive were for me to stabilised and control my buoyancy.
 I was a little too positive with the drysuit, so I needed to fully empty the BCD and the dry suit itself.
 Once this fixed, I switched on my camera and started to marvel at all these incredible photo opportunities you have below the ice.
 Luckily, I bought a wide angle dome for my underwater housing and got it on time before this trip.
 It was so worthy to take the pictures you can see below.
 I used my video torchlight in the direction of the ice to let the light reflects on Olivier who was my model for the day.
 While I was also shooting some videos, he showed me a few tricks that only ice divers can do: creating vortexes with the air trapped below the ice or standing upside down on the ice!

-Being quite remote, Lac du Lou has a very pure ice, and the shape of the air bubbles trapped into it makes the view incredible.
+Being quite remote, Lac du Lou has very pure ice, and the shape of the air bubbles trapped into it makes the view incredible.
 The quality of the ice is mainly because fewer divers come here: the advantage of hiking for 40 minutes!
 You cannot go as far as you want as you will be attached the whole time but you have enough length to explore different areas with different bubble patterns in the ice.
 Dive time is 20 minutes only, the instructor only takes one person at a time, so enjoy fully every minute in total safety!
 For me, ice diving in Val Thorens deserves to be on my list of the best diving in Europe.

 Treat yourself to a traditional hearty lunch